New

 Teaching

-M801: Research project and dissertation which is part of the postgraduate programme in computing at the Open University.
+M801/T802: Research project and dissertation which is part of the postgraduate programme in computing at the Open University.
 I am both a specialist advisor (2005 - present) and, since 2008, tutor (Associate Lecturer) on this course.

 M150: Data, Computing and Information.
 The major theme of this course is the transformation of data into information using computers.
 Topics that are covered include what software is and how to program a modern computer, legal, political and ethical issues surrounding the use of computers such as the digital divide and surveillance, privacy and security.
-I am member of course team at the Open University (2005 - present).
+I am member of course team at the Open University (2005 - 2011).

 TILT: Topics in Language Technology.
 Module for Computer Science Students at the University of Brighton.
 2000 - 2004.
 Co-taught with several ITRI colleagues.